NotW41k3R/JalSuchak/README.md

 5. Geopandas and Folium based Map for basic HMPI with colored values for quality index.
 (Done)

-6. Generate Maps and Trends based on Time Stamped Data.
+6. Add an Awareness page on website that informs the user about the effects of heavy metal contamination, and also a Did You Know Box on Home Page that Roatates through the effects.

-7. Add PDF as a valid input for Data Processing.
+7. Generate Maps and Trends based on Time Stamped Data.

 8. Add the functionality to directly produce a report which combines the input data, HMPI, Map, Graphs, Trends etc into a single PDF for easy access or research.